pau1a/Transcrypt/IA.md

 # **2. Full Sitemap**

 The sitemap defines every surface the user can reach across both the Marketing runtime and the Essentials application, establishing the structural outline of the platform.
 It serves as the descriptive map of how pages are grouped and related.
-The complete, authoritative list of all pages — including identifiers, purpose, and runtime classification — is maintained in Appendix B and should be used alongside this sitemap for implementation and verification.
+The complete, authoritative list of all pages — including identifiers, purpose, and runtime classification — is maintained in Appendix B and should be used alongside this sitemap for implementation and verification. **Lateral, cross-page connective elements (such as contextual or semantic cross-links) are implemented through governed partials defined in Appendix D.**

 ## **2.1 System Surfaces Overview**

-This subsection defines the structural nature and boundaries of all surface types so the sitemap, hierarchy, transitions, and templates have a governed framework to attach to, preventing page-level drift and ensuring the entire IA remains coherent and enforceable.
+This subsection defines the structural nature and boundaries of all surface types so the sitemap, hierarchy, transitions, and templates have a governed framework to attach to, preventing page-level drift and ensuring the entire IA remains coherent and enforceable. **Cross-surface relationships that do not form part of the structural hierarchy (e.g., contextual recommendations, industry pivots, related-content meshes) are governed separately through the partials catalogue in Appendix D.**

 ## **2.1.1 Runtime Domains**